AlexJReid/blog/content/posts/druid-cdc/index.md

 The operational store is configured with a DynamoDB stream that triggers a Lambda function whether the table items are modified.
 The Lambda function transforms the CDC events into the Druid events described previously.

-The events are written to a Kinesis stream which is then ingested by Druid in realtime.
+The events are written to a Kinesis stream which is then ingested by Druid.
 Changes are reflected within a few seconds.
 The realtime ingestion rolls up the events by the hour and a later batch job rolls up to a day.

 ## Conclusion
 As a test, around **twelve million** events were ingested into a single data node Druid cluster running on an `r6gd.xlarge` instance.
 Storage footprint was around **350MB** including five string dimensions.
 Query performance is consistently in low double digit milliseconds.